 This program is to expand the Malawi Borehole Program to the Central and Northern Regions of Malawi.
 This entails hiring and training a Village X Country Representatives for each of two new regions, the Central Region and Northern Region, under the direction of the Southern Region Representative.

 This is a program of training and capacity building in the new Regions, based on the successful model developed during the implementation in the Southern Region.
 The result will be a strong network of trained and skilled drilling companies and personnel spanning the entire country.
 It will provide a continuous flow of drilling projects in areas of great need, and improve the infrastructure of the country.

 The program will be implemented under the direction of Returned Peace Corps Volunteer Michael Buckler, CEO of Village X.

 This is a sub-program of the Malawi Borehole Program and the East Africa Water and Sanitation Program.

-While this program is currently fully funded, we encourage you to donate to above umbrella programs, so that we can continue to do this kind of work.
+While this program is currently fully funded, we encourage you to donate to the above umbrella programs, so that we can continue to do this kind of work.

 2016 — The Malawi Borehole Program looks to scale!

 Our man on the ground Myson has identified 23 new water projects spanning Malawi.
 Geographical breakdown: 9 in the south, 7 in the central, and 7 in the north.
 Selections are based on meetings and phone calls with health centers, traditional authorities (chiefs), and district water departments.
-Myson confirmed that each proposed site is located in a high-poverty area with a high waterborne illness rate and lack of existing clean water sources.
+Myson confirmed that each proposed site is located in a high-poverty area with a high waterborne illness rate and a lack of existing clean water sources.
 Of the 23 villages identified, 8 have already started raising money.